dennymathew/iPadCalculator/README.md

 # iPadCalculator
-A simple calculator for iPad
+A simple calculator for iPad.